Budgeting Tips for Students — Living on Limited Income Without Crashing

 Common mistakes students make

-Mistake one: spending the lump-sum disbursement as if it's monthly income.
+The first is spending the lump-sum disbursement as if it's monthly income.
 Most student budget collapses trace to this single error.

-Mistake two: treating textbooks as a budget surprise each semester.
+The second is treating textbooks as a budget surprise each semester.
 They aren't a surprise — the bill comes every term, predictably.

-Mistake three: not tracking spending at all.
+The third is not tracking spending at all.
 Without measurement, every category collapses into "I'm not sure where the money went."

-Mistake four: using credit cards for cash flow management.
+The fourth is using credit cards for cash flow management.
 A credit card carrying an unpaid balance at 22% APR is the most expensive form of debt available to most students.

 What experts say